obyrnemj/obyrnemj.github.io/_posts/2019-09-05-seventh-post.md

 intro_image_ratio: is-9by16
 ---

-The dataset of underwater corrosion images can be found here: <a href=https://drive.google.com/file/d/1T2_lI47LwxVPfTQJ44a8J3MkZzgcahrZ/view?usp=sharing>underwater corrosion dataset</a>
+The dataset of underwater corrosion images can be found here: <p><a href="https://drive.google.com/file/d/1T2_lI47LwxVPfTQJ44a8J3MkZzgcahrZ/view?usp=sharing">Underwater corrosion dataset</a></p>